ditesh/webutil/README.md

     Total: 261KB 212.9KB 48.1KB 18.42%
     AWS bandwidth savings: USD$ 8.71 (1 million visits/month)

+The columns are: pre-optimization, post-optimization, size difference and percentage difference.

 A few things to note here:

 * [UglifyJS2](https://github.com/mishoo/UglifyJS2) is used to optimize JavaScript files